alexhiles/NN/README.md

 - Generalize code so that inputs and outputs can be of any length for training

 - Implement batch stochastic gradient descent and other optimizer techniques i.e. ADAM

+- Add visualization of classifying the data points into categories

 References: